-According to the U.S. Bureau of Labor Statistics (BLS), the job outlook for medical and health services managers will be very strong in coming years.
-In fact, jobs in healthcare management are expected to increase 22% is expected through 2020 – much faster than most occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), the job outlook for medical and health services managers is expected to increase 20% through 2026 – much faster than most occupations.
 Skilled healthcare managers will be in demand, and may choose to focus their careers in such specialized fields as:

 - Healthcare Finance and Accounting